 AnythingLLM PDF Upload Failed?
 Fix File Size Error Now

-AnythingLLM PDF upload failing or processing hanging?
-Compress your PDF instantly using the tool below — fixes hosted CPU limits, NGINX upload caps, and embedding errors.
+Compress your PDF instantly using the tool below โ fixes hosted CPU limits, NGINX upload caps, and embedding errors.

-Drop your PDF here
+Drop your PDF here to fix upload errors

-or click to upload — PDF only
+or click to select file โ PDF only

 Target size (optional)